tamird/structopt/README.md

 ## StructOpt rustc version policy

-- Minimum rustc version modification must be specified in the [changelog](https://github.com/TeXitoi/structopt/blob/master/CHANGELOG.md) and in the [travis configuration](https://github.com/TeXitoi/structopt/blob/master/.travis.yml).
+- Minimum rustc version modification must be specified in the [changelog](CHANGELOG.md) and in the [CI configuration](.github/workflows/ci.yml).
 - Contributors can increment minimum rustc version without any justification if the new version is required by the latest version of one of StructOpt's dependencies (`cargo update` will not fail on StructOpt).
 - Contributors can increment minimum rustc version if the library user experience is improved.